Mutual Funds and Exchange-Traded Funds (ETFs) – A Guide for Investors

 - Leveraged, inverse and inverse leveraged ETFs

-Leveraged, inverse, and inverse leveraged ETFs seek to achieve a daily return that is a multiple or inverse multiple of the daily return of a securities index.
+Leveraged, inverse, and inverse leveraged ETFs seek to achieve a daily return that is a multiple, inverse, or inverse multiple of the daily return of a securities index.
 These ETFs are a subset of index-based ETFs because they track a securities index.
 They seek to achieve their stated objectives on a daily basis.
 Investors should be aware that the performance of these ETFs over a period longer than one day will probably differ significantly from their stated daily performance objectives.
 These ETFs often employ techniques such as engaging in short sales and using swaps, futures contracts and other derivatives that can expose the ETF, and by extension the ETF investors, to a host of risks.
 As such, these are specialized products that typically are not suitable for buy-and-hold investors.

 A Word about Exchange-Traded Managed Funds (ETMF)